 You will thrive if you create opportunities for yourself.
 Set yourself up for success and break down your goals into achievable steps.

 You’re allowed to take a smaller step.
 Failure helps you see what you need to work on.
 You can use your support system until your confidence grows.
 Keep practicing until you get it right!

 Panic attacks come from feeling a complete lack of control and a strong sense of fear.
 Desensitization will help you calm your strong emotions with SLOW & controlled exposure to your fears.

 If you have mild anxiety, you can probably try desensitization on your own, but I recommend adding a DR or therapist to your self care plan for stronger fears.

 Desensitization takes time and patience.
-You can’t just have a fear of spiders and expect yourself to jump into a pit of them without consequences.
+You can’t just have a fear of spiders and expect yourself to jump into a pit of them without consequences and a heart attack.
 It doesn’t work like that.
 Slow and safe is the way to do it.